ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 8: EXT.
 CHURCH FELLOWSHIP AREA - AFTERNOON

-The church bustles with activity as congregates gather and plop iceberg lettuce on their plastic plates. _Dallas_ and _Mac_ stand awkwardly, each holding a plate of food.
-They stare at their plates, struggling to feel at ease.
+The church bustles with activity as congregates gather and plop iceberg lettuce on their plastic plates. _Dallas_ and _Mac_ stand awkwardly on line - progressing slowly.

 A _FRIENDLY MAN_ (50s), noticing their discomfort, approaches them with a welcoming smile.

 **FRIENDLY MAN**
-Hey there, - hey (hey) where y'all from?
+Hey there, - hey (hey) - dont worry - im not cutting the line ha - but i mean i will if you let me ha ha - i joke i joke where y'all from?

 **DALLAS**
 Indiana.